 The first couple of months of motherhood are all-consuming.
 Most of your time is spent feeding, rocking, or playing with your brand new, perfect little human.
-If you’re lucky, there might be time throughout the day to take a shower.
+If you’re lucky, there might be time during the day to take a shower.
 You can never be entirely prepared for how much your life is going to change after you have a baby.
-As new moms, we are told the major things like making sure our hospital bag is packed or the nursery is ready but here are a couple really simple, yet very important, things to do in the days before you’re due that will make your transition into motherhood a little less jarring.
+As new moms, we are told the major things like making sure our hospital bag is packed or the nursery is ready but here are a couple simple, yet very important, things to do in the days before you’re due that will make your transition into motherhood a little less jarring.

 1. Wash Everything

 If you haven’t already, make sure everything is clean.
 Not just all of those great newborn onesies that you received at your baby shower, but wash any bottles, blankets, etc.—anything that you might possibly need in your baby’s first month of life.
 While you’re at it, make sure you and your significant other have enough clean clothes to last a couple weeks as well.
 The last thing you’ll want to do is tons of laundry right after the baby is born!

 Enlist family members and friends to help cook freezer-friendly meals for the first couple days after the baby’s birth.
 Things like soups and casseroles are great make-ahead meals.
 You’ll be grateful that you have home-cooked meals to come home to after eating hospital food for several days.
 It is also great to stock up on your favorite healthy snacks because breastfeeding is taxing on the body.
 You’ll be happy you have nutritious options on hand.
 I ended up with a lot of take-out in those first couple days because we just weren’t prepared!